samirul/youcloud-react/README.md

 You Cloud - Listen to your Favourite Music from YouTube videos without Visiting to YouTube channel all the time, Download Once, Listen Always

-Development = -
+Development = ->

-FrontEnd - React
+FrontEnd - React,
  Backend - Django Rest Framework(DRF), Celery Worker, Postgresql